How to Wash Flannel: The Ultimate Guide

 Just as the fibers used vary, so does the thickness.
 A flannel made for outdoor activities will be thicker, usually made with a wool blend, according to Encyclopaedia Britannica.

-"For outerwear, generally wool or blends with wool, or blends of man-made fibres, are used in an even-twill weave.
+fibres, are used in an even-twill weave.
 With an all-wool flannel fabric excellent tailored garments can be produced; felting shrinkage can be prevented by blending with various man-made fibres, and washable men's suits are produced through blending wool with acrylic, nylon, or polyester fibres." — The Editors of Encyclopædia Britannica

 Flannel is a weave, either in a plain or twill pattern.
 Flannel is incredibly soft, mainly because it is napped on both sides.
-Napping is a soft surface on fabric.
+Napping is a soft surface on the fabric.
 Some fabrics, like leather, have this on one side but flannel is extra soft because of the double napping.

 How to Wash Flannel: Overview